This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 The veal shanks are cut into thick slices, and briefly sautéed in olive oil or butter.
 Then they’re braised in wine, broth, and herbs.

-When you braise meat you cook it slowly in a covered dish with a small amount of liquid. braising only happens when the food is partially submerged in the cooking liquid, the moment you cover the meat in liquid, you’re stewing.
+Braising only happens when the food is partially submerged in the cooking liquid, the moment you cover the meat in liquid, you’re stewing.

 Ossobuco should be braised and not stewed, this allows the meat to absorb all the seasoning and at the same time add richness to the sauce.

-The classic ossobuco alla Milanese is topped with gremolata, a zesty Italian herb sauce, and served with the equally famous risotto alla Milanese ( saffron risotto).
+The classic ossobuco Milanese is topped with gremolata, a zesty Italian herb sauce, and served with the equally famous risotto alla Milanese ( saffron risotto).

 There are plenty of other sides that go well with it, and you can find a few ideas at the end of the post.

-Extra-virgin olive oil - you can easily substitute it with butter for a richer flavor.
+- Extra-virgin olive oil: You can easily substitute it with butter for a richer flavor.

 WHAT IS GREMOLATA?